G. K.'s Weekly

-History in sequence with related publications
+History

 Hilaire Belloc founded a weekly newspaper in 1911 that he titled The Eye-Witness.
 The publication lasted only a year, though it gained notoriety for publishing articles on the Marconi scandal.
 It was the first place in which Gilbert Chesterton released the famous poem Lepanto.
 Belloc focused his energies on anti-capitalist and anti-communist articles fighting against what he saw as the collusion of the many British government members with corrupt forces, writing in a brash style.
-Belloc would relinquish the editorship to Cecil Chesterton but continued writing for it.
+Belloc relinquished the editorship to Cecil Chesterton but continued writing for it.

-When Charles Granville, backer of The Eye-Witness, went bankrupt in 1912 Chesterton's father would finance the magazine under the title The New Witness.
+When Charles Granville, backer of The Eye-Witness, went bankrupt in 1912 Chesterton's father financed the magazine under the title The New Witness.
 The style and contents remained essentially the same.
 Gilbert Chesterton took over as editor in 1916 when his brother left to serve in the British Army during the Great War.
 Chesterton spent seven years (1916–1923) continuing at the helm of The New Witness, enduring the loss of his brother in 1918.
 Taking advice to fundamentally change the publication, on 21 March 1925, Chesterton unveiled G.K.'s Weekly.